Alias-m/Blackbox/README.md

 ##TODO-LIST

 * **Frames**
-  * Implements the event propagation system
+  * Implement the event propagation system
   * Maybe it will lead to a different event handling system than components
 * **Components**
   * Create some basic widgets